POD

 Sensor Types Potential, Current, Capacitance, Resistance, and Dendrometer.

-Sensor Connectors The POD has two DB25 male connectors for connection to the wiring harnesses.
-Additional connections are made for ground wires, communication, and solar collector cable.
+Sensor Connectors The POD has two DB25 male connectors for connection to sensors, ground wires, communication cable and solar cable.

 Web Site Navigation Links